Grissom RBI, Albies HR push Braves past Royals 5-4

-KANSAS CITY, Mo. — Vaughn Grissom hit a tiebreaking RBI single in the ninth, Ozzie Albies homered and the Atlanta Braves beat the Kansas City Royals 5-4 on Sunday for the series sweep.
+KANSAS CITY, Mo. — Vaughn Grissom hit a tiebreaking single in the ninth inning, Ozzie Albies homered and the Atlanta Braves beat the Kansas City Royals 5-4 on Sunday for a series sweep.

+“Our guys are relentless and will play a hard 27 outs,” Braves manager Brian Snitker said.
+“We never feel out of a game and don’t panic.
+It is the next-man-up attitude.”

 Atlanta starter Kyle Wright struck out six across 5 2/3 innings, allowing two runs on four hits with three walk.
-Relievers Michael Tonkin and Nick Anderson (1-0) combined to strike out three batters, and A.J.
-Minter got his third save of the year.
+Braves relievers Michael Tonkin and Nick Anderson (1-0) combined to strike out three batters, and A.J.
+Minter got his third save.

+“Obviously, I was happy that we won,” Wright said.
+“The sinker and curveball were really good.
+We threw the ball well and the defense made some nice plays.”

-Zack Greinke gave up four runs on four hits in six innings with six strikeouts and a walk.
+Zack Greinke gave up four runs and four hits in six innings with six strikeouts and a walk.
 Scott Barlow (0-2) allowed a run on two hits with two strikeouts.

+“(Greinke) was efficient with good off speed, fastball had good movement,” Royals manager Matt Quatraro said.
+“His velocity was consistent with how it’s been.
+He really attacked hitters.”

-Royals first baseman Vinnie Pasquantino hit a two-run home run to tie the game at 4 with two outs in the seventh.
+Royals first baseman Vinnie Pasquantino hit a two-run homer to tie it at 4 with two outs in the seventh.

 BROOMS AND GLOOMS